evalstate/hf-mcp-server/README.md

 Click <a href="vscode:mcp/install?%7B%22name%22%3A%22huggingface%22%2C%22gallery%22%3Atrue%2C%22url%22%3A%22https%3A%2F%2Fhuggingface.co%2Fmcp%3Flogin%22%7D">here</a> to add the Hugging Face connector directly to VSCode.
 Alternatively, install from the gallery at [https://code.visualstudio.com/mcp](https://code.visualstudio.com/mcp):

-Alternatively, navigate to the VSCode [MCP Servers for agent mode](https://code.visualstudio.com/mcp) directory, and <a href="foo">click</a> "Install Hugging Face".

-If you prefer to use configure manually or prefer to use an auth token, use the snippet below in your mcp.json configuration:
+If you prefer to configure manually or use an auth token, add the snippet below to your `mcp.json` configuration:

 <img src='docs/vscode-badge.png' />